yearn/yearn-devdocs/docs/security/risk-score.md

   </tr>
 </table>

+### Complexity

-Next up, complexity.
-This is how the strategy earns a return - is it a simple strategy like a masterchef staking or does it have complex mechanics like leverage, risk of liquidation, many protocols involved, etc?
+This is how the strategy earns its returns: is it a simple strategy like a masterchef staking or does it have complex mechanics like leverage, risk of liquidation, many protocols involved, etc?
 The more pieces and components it needs will require a higher complexity score.
-This score is key in an emergency to evaluate how difficult it is to mitigate a live issue.The scores are below:
+This score is key in an emergency to evaluate how difficult it is to mitigate a live issue:

 <table>
   <tr>